-Animals must be handled with care and in a manner that imposes the minimum possible stress on the animals.
-When moving cattle, facility design and the surrounding environment must be considered.
-Handlers should strive to move cattle at a slow, comfortable pace and refrain from using loud noises to move cattle or hitting them in a manner that might cause injury.
+- a.
+Caretakers must be able to demonstrate competence in handling animals in a positive and compassionate manner. - b.
+Animals must be handled with care and in such a way that minimizes possible stress. - c.
+When moving cattle, facility design and the surrounding environment must be considered. - d.
+Handlers should strive to move cattle at a slow, comfortable pace. - e.
+Handlers must refrain from using loud noises to move cattle or hitting them in a manner that might cause injury or fear. - f.
+Before handling animals, handlers must understand and identify the likely stressors that cattle may be subjected to.
+They must know how cattle react toward other cattle, humans, and strange noises, sights, sounds, and smells.
+Handlers must minimize these stressors, where possible.